 - As the motorcycle is splitting lanes.

 While left-handed turns are dangerous when only involving two cars, the lack of protection that comes with a motorcycle typically causes these types of accidents to cause much more severe injuries.
 It’s also important to note that in left-hand turn accidents, the vehicle turning left is, in most cases, the at-fault party.
 If the motorcyclist is breaking obvious traffic laws, such as reckless driving or driving under the influence, however, they will be at fault.

 As most motorcycle enthusiasts know, the most important thing to keep in mind while riding is the actions of others on the road.
 It is important to be able to anticipate the things that other drivers are going to do on the road.
 Knowing how to read other drivers on the road and anticipate their actions will ensure you are best prepared to make adjustments to prevent an accident from happening.

 As fellow motorcyclists ourselves, we have found that the most helpful piece of information to prevent getting into head-on collisions comes from The National Safety Council’s “Four R’s.”
 They are as follows:

-- Ride off the road – If you see another vehicle, or hazard in the road, your impulse is typically to slam on the brakes.
+- Ride Off The Road – If you see another vehicle or hazard on the road, your impulse is typically to slam on the brakes.